-The final leg of this race… now that the sub-floor is cut, nailed and finished we are ready to proceed.
+The final leg of this race… now that the sub-floor is cut, nailed and finished we are ready to proceed with our Heart Of Pine wood floor installation.
 As I stated earlier, in my first post about this topic, we were planning to do tile.
 I have done tile work in the past and thought it would be a no brain-er.
 However, like many things in life, curve-balls always make their way to you.
 In the second post here – we found some problems that needed to be addressed.

 I rented a nail gun, compressor and bought the braided staples.
 I was just a couple hours away from starting to nail the floor in place.
 Then late Sunday afternoon, I got a call from my contractor I use frequently.
 He asked what was the project of the month and we talked about the floor.
 He told me he had a floor guy who normally was booked up, had 3 days this week he was open… gears starting to turn.
 We were happy with the estimate and we gave the green light to move forward.

 IF you need to get in touch with a capable contractor – here is his site and phone number: